jagzmz/cli-upkaran/spec.md

 ```

-This detailed specification and code structure provide a comprehensive starting point for building `@ai-upkaran` as a versatile AI toolkit CLI, addressing the expanded vision while retaining the detailed data preparation capabilities.
+This detailed specification and code structure provide a comprehensive starting point for building `@cli-upkaran` as a versatile AI toolkit CLI, addressing the expanded vision while retaining the detailed data preparation capabilities.
 Remember to fill in the `// TODO:` sections and add robust error handling and tests.